The state of Pennsylvania is home to a diverse collection of spider species.

 Contrary to the majority of other types of spiders in Pennsylvania, trapdoor spiders do not spin webs.

-They construct subterranean tunnels made of silk material, and they protect the entrance to each tunnel with a door that has a hinge so that it may be closed.
-As can be seen, this is how the band got its name, which translates to “Trapdoor.”
+They construct subterranean tunnels made of silk material, and they protect the entrance to each tunnel with a hinge door so that it may be closed.
+This is how the band got its name, which translates to “Trapdoor.

 The two huge fangs trapdoor spiders use to capture prey are on either side of their mouths.
 When the victim approaches the tunnel, it is in grave danger because the Trapdoor Spider will pounce on it and consume it.